 Jim Thorpe much like Jesse Owens faced similar racial hatred, but given that his parents were both half caucasian he also benefited from that.
 He won both the 1912 pentathlon and decathlon.
 Greatest?
 But Great for sure!

-2. Great American Olympians - Tommie Smith & John Carlos - In a day and age where athletes are often purchased commodities and pre-paid corporate puppets, Tommie Smith & John Carlos stood for humanity and spent the better part of the last 40 years paying for it.
-They are the example for other athletes to follow.
+2. Great American Olympians - Tommie Smith & John Carlos - In a day and age where athletes have often purchased commodities and pre-paid corporate puppets, Tommie Smith & John Carlos stood for humanity and spent the better part of the last 40 years paying for it.
+They are an example for other athletes to follow.

 In the 1968 Olympic Games at Mexico City, on October 16, he won the gold medal for the 200m in a world record time, 19.83 s.
 On dirt.
 On dirt.
 On dirt.
 On dirt!
 Do you understand how fast that was?
 That was an amazing time.